UPPMAX/programming_formalisms_intro/doc/sharing_deeper.md

 - Digital object identifiers (DOI) are the backbone of the academic reference and metrics system.
 - CodeRefinery has an exercise to see how to make a GitHub repository citable by archiving it on the Zenodo archiving service.
-If you are interested,  have a look [here](https://coderefinery.github.io/reproducible-research/sharing/#exercise-connecting-repositories-to-zenodo)
+If you are interested,  have a look [here](https://coderefinery.github.io/github-without-command-line/doi/#making-your-project-citable)
-- For Services for sharing and collaboration on RESEARCH DATA, click [here](https://coderefinery.github.io/reproducible-research/sharing/#exercise-connecting-repositories-to-zenodo)

 ```{keypoints}